January 2026 | Issue No. 58

 2. Your Relationships

-Studies show fulfilling relationships are the number one determinant of a happy life.
+Studies show that fulfilling relationships are the number one determinant of a happy life.
+Reflect on the people you choose to spend your time with:

 • Do they lift you up or drain you?